 How To Care For A New Maple Sapling In The Winter

 The days grow shorter.
 The nights grow longer.
 Many of us begin to make early holiday plans.
 And the deciduous trees in our neighborhoods begin to drop their leaves.
+You may even find yourself searching for help with “maple sapling care winter” or something similar.

 Fall is here, and winter is coming.
 In some higher elevations — and even right here in the Willamette Valley — snowdrifts bury tree trunks, the ground freezes, and root systems are at risk.